Southampton-RSG/2015-09-17-southampton/novice/git/03-changes.md

 and stores a copy permanently inside the special `.git` directory.
 This permanent copy is called a [revision](reference.html#revision) and its short identifier is `f22b25e`.
-(Your revision may have another identifier.)
+(Your revision will have different identifier.)

 If we run `git status` now: